adi-testing/adi-testing/README.md

 # 👋 Welcome to Adi Testing!

 ## About Me
-I'm a QA Engineer with a passion for breaking things (professionally, of course).
+I'm a QA Engineer who loves to break things with experimental tools and creative chaos.
 This is where my love for testing meets my fascination with AI and automation.
 I'm building this little corner of GitHub to share my QA adventures and, hopefully, learn from yours too!
 Think of it as a playground where we can geek out about quality assurance together.

 ## Cool Stuff I'm Into 🌟